saravanabalagi/matlab-dockerfile/README.md

 3. Click the download link under the Get License File heading.
 4. Select the appropriate MATLAB version and click Continue.
 5. At the prompt “Is the software installed?” select “No” and click Continue.
+6. Download the `license.lic` and place it in the root directory.
-6. Copy the File Installation Key into a safe location.
+7. Copy the File Installation Key into a safe location.

 ## Step 4.
 Define Installation Parameters
 1. Make a copy of the file `installer_input.txt` in the `matlab-install` folder.
 Move the copy up one directory level, into the root directory of the cloned repository.